What is PASK?

 Alternatively sized keyboards are currently only available from a limited number of sources, are expensive and often involve long wait times for customers.
 The major piano manufacturers need to take up this challenge.
 A key factor in creating change will be public support from prominent pianists, academics and teachers around the world.

-There are three main strategies required to achieve this goal:
+There are four main strategies required to achieve this goal:

 1. Raising awareness of the benefits of reduced size keyboards for those with smaller hands.